-Iranian-backed militias have continued to launch attacks against the U.S. military in Iraq since Joe Biden assumed the U.S. presidency, presumably as part of Tehran's strategy to increase its leverage and compel the U.S. to make up-front concessions ahead of the resumption of nuclear negotiations.
-Attacks on bases housing U.S. troops in Iraq and Syria have drastically increased since Biden took office.
-Yet, his administration has been reticent to conduct a kinetic response to deter the proxy attacks.
+Iranian-backed militias ramped up attacks against the U.S. military in Iraq after Joe Biden was elected president, presumably as part of Tehran's strategy to increase its leverage and compel the U.S. to make up-front concessions ahead of the resumption of nuclear negotiations.
+Attacks on bases housing U.S. troops in Iraq and Syria drastically increased, yet the Biden administration has been reticent to conduct kinetic responses to deter the proxy attacks.

-On February 15, 2021, suspected Iran-backed militants launched a salvo of 14 rockets targeting a heavily fortified U.S. military compound in Erbil, in Iraqi Kurdistan, with three rockets hitting the base.
+On February 15, 2021, suspected Iran-backed militants thought to belong to the group Kataib Sayyid al-Shuhada launched a salvo of 14 rockets against a heavily fortified U.S. military compound in Erbil, Iraqi Kurdistan, with three rockets hitting the base.
 A civilian contractor to the U.S. military with Filipino nationality was killed, and an Iraqi civilian died a week later due to injuries sustained in the attack.
 At least eight others were injured in the attacks, including a U.S. soldier and five military contractors.
+After further attacks, including one against the U.S. embassy on February 22, 2021, the U.S. hit Kataib Hezbollah and Kataib Sayyid al-Shuhada installations and a weapons convoy crossing at the border of Iraq and Syria.
+It was the Biden administration's first use of military force.

-On March 3, Kurdish counterterror authorities released a confession from one of the perpetrators of the attack, who said he attacked along with other individuals who belonged to the Iran-backed militia Kataib Sayyid al-Shuhada (KSS), which is part of the PMF.
-The video disconfirmed the claims of a little-known group named Saraya Awliya al-Dam, who said they had committed the attack.
+On March 3, Kurdish counterterror authorities released a confession from one of the perpetrators of the February 15 attack, who said he attacked along with other individuals who belonged to the Iran-backed militia Kataib Sayyid al-Shuhada (KSS), which is part of the PMF.
+The video disconfirmed the claims of a little-known group named Saraya Awliya al-Dam, who initially said they had committed the attack.
 The suspected attacker further claimed to have used Iranian-made rockets in the attack.
 KSS is believed to be an offshoot with operational links to the Badr Organization.
 The group's propaganda frequently features images of Supreme Leader Khamenei, indicating the group's fealty to the Iranian regime.